Chiropractic Sports Medicine

 Fraser Bliss, in addition to six years of chiropractic training, has an additional four years specialty in chiropractic sports medicine.
 He received his post-graduate fellowship degree in 1988 becoming a Fellow of the Canadian College of Sport Sciences, F.C.C.S.S.
 (Can).
 He is the only certified sports specialist in his profession in Finland.

-Nicholas Bliss, working closely in association with his father over the years has picked up the essential 'tricks of the trade' of this sports specialty practice.
-In addition, he added his own specialty to his clinical sports medicine practice: that of treating soft-tissue and especially repetitive strain injuries with state-of-the-art Active Release Techniques (ART).
-He is currently specializing in Applied Kinesiology (D.I.B.A.K) and is particularly privileged to be apprenticing with and mentored by top international authorities, both in the field of Applied Kinesiology and in Elite Sports.
+Nicholas Bliss, working closely in association with his father over the years has picked up the essential ‘tricks of the trade’ of this sports specialty practice.
+In addition, he added his own specialty to his clinical sports medicine practice: that of treating soft-tissue and especially repetitive strain injuries.
+He is also been privileged to have been apprenticed and mentored by top international authorities, both in fields of Chiropractic and Applied Kinesiology, and in Elite Sports.